-They are great seasonal decoration items on top of fall leaf bowl I done on two weeks ago.
-My daughter also took few to place on her study desk that recently decor with autumn theme.
+They are great seasonal decoration items on top of the fall leaf bowl I did on two weeks ago.
+My daughter also took a few to place on her study desk that recently decor with autumn theme.

 Supplies NeededOrange colored paper (letter size)